coccoinomane/song/README.md

 * The 'ini' and 'pre' directories contain, respectively, parameter and precision files that can be fed to SONG.

+* The 'output' folder, initially empty, will containt the products of SONG computation usually in the form of text files.

 ## CONTRIBUTE
 Please feel free to contribute to the development of SONG!
 You can do so via a pull request using the Github project page: <https://github.com/coccoinomane/song.git>.